 Next to average tenure, this dashboard shows the total accumulated workforce tenure in years.
 While not exactly a “walking around number,” you can use this to impress your fellow leaders into thinking about your workforce like the treasured asset it is.
 “Hey, our team has x millennia of accumulated experience!”

 Rounding out this view is a sorted view of positions or job titles with lots of accumulated experience as well as a stacked trend over time to see how tenure groupings are changing.

 This final section is not a specific dashboard suggestion.
 Rather, it’s intended as a sobering reminder that none of the dashboards above will make an impact in your organization if you can’t explain your logic and build trust in your data.

 I like to build little glossary style views right into the dashboards I create.
 For example, at the bottom of our standard attrition storyboards, I’ve added breakouts showing which termination reason codes are included as voluntary and which are involuntary.

 Next to my glossary, I’ve created a table that breaks out the subcomponents of turnover rate, such as total headcount and days in period.
 I like to include at least one leap year for a bit of showmanship.
 “Look, I’ve even accounted for the fact that 2020 had 366 days, so back off.”

-Finally, if your security models and technology support it, bring in drill to detail.
-This is the number one, all time champion feature of people analytics.
+Finally, if your security models and technology support it, drill to detail.
+This is the number one, all-time champion feature of people analytics.
 Click on headcount, terminations, whatever and see the actual people included in the data.
 Bonus points for adding the definition and “bread crumb trail” for metrics that build off of other metrics.

 Below is a view of how we do that in One Model.